Calculate your leave encashment in a click! Know the detailed Leave encashment received from your employer.

 Step 3: The calculator displays the amount of leave encashment.

 Leave encashment is taxable, but the tax implications can vary based on the type of employee and the circumstances under which the leave encashment is received.
-For government employees, leave encashment is fully exempt from tax, providing a significant benefit at the time of retirement.Â
+For public sector employees, leave encashment is fully exempt from tax, providing a significant benefit at the time of retirement.Â

 On the other hand, for private employees, leave encashment is partially taxable.
 The current tax exemption limit for private employees is set at ₹25,00,000.
 To claim tax relief, private employees can utilize Section 89 of the Income Tax Act and must fill out Form 10E.
 Understanding these tax implications can help employees plan better for their financial future and make informed decisions about their leave encashment.